Select a question to jump to the answer

 Who develops the standards?

 The standards are created and revised by the Standards Advisory Council (SAC), a group of independent experts in business and academia.
-To learn more about SAC members and their role, click here.
+Learn more about SAC members and their role, here.

 Although the SAC creates the standards, we invite all interested to provide feedback to the standards.
-The best way to submit your feedback is to log into the B Impact Assessment and select “Leave Feedback” next to each question:
+The best way to submit your feedback is to log into the B Impact Assessment and select “Leave Feedback” next to each question.
+If you are interested in learning about updates and opportunities to provide feedback as drafts are made available for testing and public comment, please subscribe to our V6 distribution list.

 How long does the Assessment take?